makinacorpus/makina-states/doc/usage_general/install.rst

     - The special "scratch" mode manages only the saltstack + makina-states configuration by default, and it's up to you to apply any other state

-The light mode via install_makina-states.sh:
+The light mode via install_makina_states.sh:

     - The "light" mode goal is to use makina-states where salt is already installed and where it's install has not to have to be done via